ucb-art/tuner/README.md

 ## Interfaces

-The Tuner uses the [https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md](DSP streaming interface) (a subset of AXI4-Stream) on both the data input and data output.
+The Tuner uses the [DSP streaming interface](https://github.com/ucb-art/rocket-dsp-utils/blob/master/doc/stream.md) (a subset of AXI4-Stream) on both the data input and data output.
 The SCRFile contains the mixer table coefficients or fixed tuner multiplier control registers, as well as data set end flag registers.
 It is accessible through an AXI4 interface.